Four Corners (film): Release

 Four Corners was screened on a limited release for one week in 2013 at The Bioscope Cinema in Johannesburg, 23–29 September.
-The general South African theatrical release is scheduled for 28 March 2014.
+The general South African theatrical release took place on 28 March 2014.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 70% based on 10 reviews, with an average rating of 5.86/10.